matloff/fasteR/README.md

 **Other**

-Rob Hyndman and George Athanasopoulos, *Forecasting: Principles and Practice*, OTexts
+* Rob Hyndman and George Athanasopoulos, *Forecasting: Principles and Practice*, OTexts

+* Ted Kwartler, *Text Mining in Practice with R*

-Norm Matloff, *Probability and Statistics for Data Science: Math + R + Data*, CRC
+* Norm Matloff, *Probability and Statistics for Data Science: Math + R + Data*, CRC

+* Julia Silge and David Robinson, *Text Mining with R: A Tidy Approach*, O'Reilly

-Yihui Xie *et al*, *R Markdown: The Definitive Guide*, CRC
+* Yihui Xie *et al*, *R Markdown: The Definitive Guide*, CRC

 **Web**